Modifying Florida Alimony Agreements

 How to Change an Alimony Agreement in Florida

-Modifying an alimony award in Florida requires showing a “substantial, material, and involuntary change in circumstances.”
-The partying requesting the modification has the burden to prove, by a preponderance of the evidence, that either his or hers circumstances have changed or the obligee’s circumstances have changed, such that a modification would be just and equitable.
+Modifications lawyer Fort Lauderdale, Florida requires showing a “substantial, material, and involuntary change in circumstances.”
+The party requesting the modification has the burden to prove, by a preponderance of the evidence, that either his or her circumstances have changed or the obligee’s circumstances have changed, such that a modification would be just and equitable.

-In Florida, some examples of a substantial change in circumstances may include the following:
+In South Florida, some examples of a substantial change in circumstances may include the following:

 Back to top